 Unfortunately as the lights got bigger and brighter, the current drawn also went up, with some units drawing in excess of 50 Amps!
 Even with the engine running it did not take long to flatten the vehicle battery on tick over.
 Just what you don't need to happen when you are up on the Yorkshire Moors in the middle of the night!

 Today's light bars get round the excessive current problem, by using more efficient LED (Light Emitting Diode) technology, that give off brilliant light but drawing much lower current.
-At typical modern unit is shown above.
+At typical modern unit is shown above note the built in work-lights.